onap/policy-parent/docs/drools/runningEclipse.rst

 Interacting with the PDP-D
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 To interact with the PDP-D, the Telemetry API can be used.
 A simple GET on the engine will show that the PDP-D is running in Eclipse.
+Ensure you are using the correct username and password specified for your setup.

     .. code-block:: bash

-        curl -k --silent --user @1b3rt:31nst31n -X GET https://localhost:9696/policy/pdp/engine/ | python -m json.tool
+        curl -k --silent --user <username>:<password> -X GET https://localhost:9696/policy/pdp/engine/ | python -m json.tool

     .. image:: RunEcl_telemetry.png